shapeshed/shapeshed.com/content/posts/photoshop_101_the_clone_tool.md

-{
-  "slug": "photoshop-101-the-clone-tool",
-  "title": "Photoshop 101 - The Clone Tool",
-  "date": "2006-11-19T00:00:00+00:00",
++++
+date = "2006-11-19T00:00:00+00:00"
-  "description": "The clone tool allows you to retouch images and remove blemishes.
-Understanding how it works will allow you to adapt images to your requirements.", "tags": [
+description = "The clone tool allows you to retouch images and remove blemishes.
+Understanding how it works will allow you to adapt images to your requirements." slug = "photoshop-101-the-clone-tool" tags = ["Photoshop", "Photoshop 101"] title = "Photoshop 101 - The Clone Tool"

-    "Photoshop",
-    "Photoshop 101"
-  ]
-}
++++

 ## Cloning parts of images